-- System frequency including frequency nadir and settling frequency after primary frequency response - ii.
-The total new IBR output - iii.
+- i.
+System frequency including frequency nadir and settling frequency after primary frequency response - ii.
+The existing and new IBR output - iii.
 The total output of all other CAISO generators - iv.
 The major path flows - v.
 Frequency response of the WECC and CAISO (MW/0.1 Hz) - vi.
 Rate of Change of Frequency (ROCOF)